What It's Really Like Living in Namibia: A Windhoek Local's Honest Take

 Q: What's the food scene like?

 Meat-heavy.
-Namibia is a cattle, sheep, and game country.
+Namibia is cattle, sheep, and game country.
 Biltong (dried cured meat) is a national snack — you'll find it at every gas station and supermarket.
 Braaivleis (barbecue) is the social activity.
 Game meat — oryx, springbok, kudu — is lean, flavorful, and genuinely good.

 Q: Any local phrases visitors should know?

 "Ja, nee" — literally "yes, no." Means something like "well, the thing is..." or just agreement.
-It makes no logical sense but you'll start saying it within three days.
+It makes no logical sense, but you'll start saying it within three days.

 "Howzit" — informal greeting.
 The correct response is also "howzit" or a head nod.

-English is the official language but Afrikaans is the lingua franca.
+English is the official language, but Afrikaans is the lingua franca.
 German is still spoken by some communities.
 Oshiwambo is the most widely spoken local language.
 But English will get you everywhere a tourist needs to go.

 Namibia is not convenient.
 It's not easy.
 The internet is slow, the government bureaucracy is maddening, and the summer heat can break you.
 But it's real in a way that few places left on Earth manage to be.
 And that sky — that ridiculous, life-changing sky — is worth everything else.